Kids Christmas Village | Child Friendly Decor

 Adults and children were always gathered around the tiny houses, watching the miniature train travel round and round the Christmas village, while the magnetized ice skaters did their figure eights over the glass ice, and the little light polls shined bright around the village people.

-I could have stood and stared at the village for hours, noticing all the fun little details.
+I could have stood and stared at the Christmas village people for hours, noticing all the fun little details, dreaming up backstories for the villagers.
 It would never fail though, after a while my hand would involuntarily start to raise and suddenly my fingers would almost touch one of the tiny people.
 Mother, ever watchful, would say in a hushed, stern voice, “Don’t touch!” and I’d be drug away to continue our Christmas shopping excursion.

 Fancy no-touch Christmas Village

 How I loved those Christmas villages, and vowed one day to have one.
 Slowly, oh so slowly I’ve started my collection.
-While I have my nice village pieces by MacKenzie-Childs, they are ones that the kids aren’t allowed to touch.
+I have my best Christmas village sets by MacKenzie-Childs.
+They are detailed, beautiful, and hand-painted in Aurora New York.
+These are ones that the kids aren’t allowed to touch.
 They will be pass down items one day.

 And, as much as I love the idea of passing down special pieces to my kids, the child in me remembers wanting oh so much to play with the beautiful Christmas village, not just look at it.

 I’ll make a village out of these items and I won’t care if the kids play with them.
 If they break and have to be replaced.
 The kids want so much to be part of Christmas, and I want to give that to them.
 I want them to touch and play and feel Christmas between their little fingers.
-So I’ll make them a village they are allowed to play with.
+Like how they’re able to experience our interactive advent calendar.
+So I’ll make them their own kids-friendly Christmas village they are allowed to play with.

 This post contains affiliate links.
 This means I earn a small commission for items purchase through these links.
 It costs you nothing additional and helps this little blog stay afloat!
 Thank you!